kasiotis/Data-Management-and-Exploratory-Data-Analysis/README.md

 directory.
 Before running any of the analysis files please make sure to call the function called load.project().

-Additionally, in orderd for the pre-processing to work you may need to install some packages that were used.
+Additionally, in order for the pre-processing to work you may need to install some packages that were used.
 To do that, you can go into these files in the `munge` folder from were you can see all the libraries that get imported.
 To install these libraries please use the `install.packages('LibraryName')` function along with the name of the libraries you do not currently have already installed on your device.

+To run the analysis you would simply go to the `src` folder and call each of the functions I created for the analysis.
+They all have comments so you can easily find what you are looking for.